-There is burgers and burger recipes out there but this lamb burgers are to absolutely die for.
+There is burgers and burger recipes out there but this homemade burgers made with lamb meat are to absolutely die for.
 You’ll really need to take my word for it.

 My mum’s recipe….